Pop Idol: The Idols – Xmas Factor

-Pop Idol: the Idols - Xmas Factor is a compilation album featuring cover versions of Christmas songs recorded by the final 10 from the second UK series of Pop Idol.
-Their version of "Happy Xmas (War is Over)" by John Lennon was released in the UK on 15 December 2003.
-Bookmakers named it as their favourite to be the UK Singles Chart Christmas number one, with William Hill offering odds of 8/13.
+Pop Idol: the Idols - Xmas Factor is a compilation album featuring cover versions of Christmas songs recorded by the final 10 from the second British series of Pop Idol.
+Their version of "Happy Xmas (War Is Over)" by John Lennon was released in the UK on 15 December 2003.
+Bookmakers named it their favourite to be the UK Singles Chart Christmas number one, with William Hill offering odds of 8/13.
 The song ultimately peaked at number five on the Christmas chart.